ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 When you create a dedicated host, you are billed by the usage of the host on an hourly basis.
 You are not billed for the vCPU and RAM associated with instances that are running on the host.

 When you provision a dedicated host, the host is owned and managed by {{site.data.keyword.IBM_notm}}.
 For more information about your responsibilities for managing virtual server instances provisioned on the host, see [Understanding your responsibilities when using Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).

+To create a dedicated host and associated dedicated host group you must have a minimum role of Editor assigned in IBM {{site.data.keyword.iamshort}} (IAM) access policies.
+Within VPC Infrastructure Services access, Dedicated Host for VPC access is given as a set of permissions, including access to dedicated hosts, dedicated host groups, and to provision instances on dedicated hosts.
+If you want to assign granular access for users to a specific resource, such as a dedicated host group, you can create a separate [resource group](/docs/account?topic=account-rgs) for that resource with a separate access policy and minimum access role assigned.
+For more information about dedicated host permissions, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).

+You can also view usage information for your dedicated hosts including estimated charges and resources that are used.
+For more information, see [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage).

 ## Dedicated host groups
 {: #dedicated-groups}